skull8888888/docs/README.md

-# Mintlify Starter Kit

-Click on `Use this template` to copy the Mintlify starter kit.
-The starter kit contains examples including

-- Guide pages
-- Navigation
-- Customizations
-- API Reference pages
-- Use of popular components
+# Laminar Documentation

+Welcome to the Laminar documentation!

 ### Development

+This repo uses [Mintlify](https://www.mintlify.com/) to build the documentation.

-Install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
+To get started, install the [Mintlify CLI](https://www.npmjs.com/package/mintlify) to preview the documentation changes locally.
 To install, use the following command

 ```
 npm i -g mintlify